What You Need to Know About Airfield Operations Specialist

-In 2016, there was an estimated number of 8,900 jobs in the United States for Airfield Operations Specialist.
+There were about 8,900 jobs for Airfield Operations Specialist in 2016 (in the United States).
 New jobs are being produced at a rate of 9% which is above the national average.
 The Bureau of Labor Statistics predicts 800 new jobs for Airfield Operations Specialist by 2026.
-There will be an estimated 900 positions for Airfield Operations Specialist per year.
+Due to new job openings and attrition, there will be an average of 900 job openings in this field each year.

 The states with the most job growth for Airfield Operations Specialist are Nevada, Utah, and Iowa.
 Watch out if you plan on working in Nebraska, Minnesota, or Kentucky.
 These states have the worst job growth for this type of profession.

 Airfield Operations Specialist Salary

 The average yearly salary of an Airfield Operations Specialist ranges between $27,760 and $91,730.